geoffreyadebonojo-zz/sweater-weather/README.md

   "api_key": "jgn983hy48thw9begh98h4539h4"
 }
 ```
-When user sends API key in body of request, will respond with a list of cities and their weather.
+When user sends API key in body of request,  responds with a list of cities and their weather.
 As seen below.

 ```
 status: 200